brodhq/brodhq.github.io/content/guides/metaprogramming/01-quote-and-unquote.md

 ## Quoting

-The building block of an Elixir program is a tuple with three elements.
+The building block of an Geis program is a tuple with three elements.
 For example, the function call `sum(1, 2, 3)` is represented internally as:

 ```elixir
 {:sum, [], [1, 2, 3]}